Culture of East Germany: Pop and rock

 Influences from the West were heard everywhere, because TV and radio that came from the Klassenfeind (enemy of the working class) could be received in many parts of the east, too (an exception being the area around Dresden, with its geographically disadvantageous position in the Elbe valley, giving it the nickname of "Valley of the Clueless" despite some Western radio being available).

-As rock music became increasingly popular around the world following the meteoric rise of bands like the Beatles, the Rolling Stones, and others, new bands began forming throughout East Germany.
+As rock music became increasingly popular around the world following the meteoric rise of bands like The Beatles, The Rolling Stones, and others, new bands began forming throughout East Germany.
 However, fearful of "degenerate Western values [corrupting] the young people who listen to [rock]" as well as rock music's tendency to criticize establishments and governments, GDR officials set out to regulate much of the new music.
 The steps taken to control music included requiring rock bands to sing entirely in German and produce songs of educational value that promoted socialist ideas.
 Another problem for the authorities was having to check song texts very carefully for anti-state tendencies.
 The band Renft, for example, fell foul of the authorities, which eventually led to its being banned and disbanded.

-State-sanctioned bands such as Puhdys were given "Auftrittserlaubnis" (Performance Permission) that granted them the ability to play in East German (and occasionally even West German) clubs, festivals, etc. Failure to obtain this card before a performance could result in the forced separation of a band or even imprisonment.
+State-sanctioned bands such as Puhdys were given an "Auftrittserlaubnis" (Performance permission) that allowed them to play in East German (and occasionally even West German) clubs, festivals, etc. Failure to obtain this card before a performance could result in the forced separation of a band or even imprisonment.
 The Puhdys, Stern-Combo Meißen and Karat were popular mainstream bands, managing to hint at critical thoughts in their lyrics without being explicit.
 Like other mainstream acts, they appeared in youth magazines such as Neues Leben and Das Magazin.
+State-sanctioned recorded rock and other popular music was produced and distributed by the state enterprise Amiga Records.

-Despite the heavy censorship, regulation, and repression exercised by GDR leadership over the East German rock community, the government did, to a certain degree aid the development of the new music.
-This included the allowance of illegal instrument importation via bands that desperately needed foreign equipment as well as significant airtime given to female artists.
+Despite the heavy censorship, regulation, and repression imposed by the GDR leadership over the East German rock community, the government did, to a certain degree, aid the development of the new music.
+This included allowing the import of illegal instruments via bands that desperately needed foreign equipment, as well as significant airtime given to female artists.
 The latter allowed for what historians consider growth in the expression of female identity and sexuality.
 The state also accepted the formation of more "underground" groups with a decisively western-oriented sound.
 Most notably, a number of punk and new wave bands such as Sandow and Feeling B could produce records with the official company AMIGA.

 Several East German rock stars left the GDR.
 Nina Hagen who published her first hit Du hast den Farbfilm vergessen in 1974 emigrated in 1976.
 Veronika Fischer emigrated in 1981.